Google Workspace Security Features Slash Collaboration Risks

 Look for a cloud collaboration suite that offers customized enterprise control over system configuration and application settings.
 Your administrators can streamline authentication, asset protection and operational control while keeping data safe and secure.

-For example, G Suite security features include a single sign-on (SSO) model.
+For example, Google Workspace security features include a single sign-on (SSO) model.
 This means it gives users unified access to other enterprise cloud applications without needing to log in to each different application.
 The administrative side is centralized, allowing you to manage all user credentials and cloud apps in one place.
 It’s a proverbial win-win for both sides.

 To streamline this even further, be sure to consider a solution that gives you the ability to automate employee onboarding and offboarding within your workplace cloud collaboration suite.
 Cloud security with Google is assured.